Hans Unger: Early life

 Hans Unger was born into a lower-middle-class family in Bautzen, in the Lausitz in the southeast corner of Germany near Poland and the Czech Republic.
 His father quickly recognized his son's artistic talent, but since he did not think painting would be a thriving occupation for young Hans, he sent him to trade school.
 This was not a success and quite soon Unger became a house painter (Anstreicher).
-In 1887 he took up a training position as a decoration-painter in his home-town.
+In 1887 he took up a training position as a decoration-painter in his hometown.
 From 1888 to 1893 he was a student in the Painting Class (Malsaal) in the Royal Dresden Court Theatre.

 From 1893 to 1895 he studied at the Dresden Academy of Fine Arts, where his teachers were Friedrich Preller the Younger and Hermann Prell.
 Unger can be seen as a representative of the Dresdener Jugendstil movement, among whose members were also Sascha Schneider, Selmar Werner and Oskar Zwintscher.
 In 1894 he spent summer on the island Bornholm where he made a series of watercolors.
 In 1896 he designed a poster (Plakat) for the Dresden-based organ manufacturing company Estey, which made him internationally famous and launched his career.
 In all, he published about a dozen posters that feature for the first time his trademark of the beautiful but dreamlike and almost sleepwalking woman, a motif that was so prominent in much Art Nouveau painting.

 Early career

 In 1897 his painting Die Muse (The Muse) was immediately bought by the Gemäldegalerie Alte Meister in Dresden.
-From October 1897 to March 1898 he studied at the Académie Julian in Paris where his teachers were Fleury and Lefebvre.
+From October 1897 to March 1898, he studied at the Académie Julian in Paris where his teachers were Fleury and Lefebvre.
 Another boost to his career was the commission to design the scenic curtain for the newly built Dresdener Centraltheater, in 1899.
-Unfortunately the building was destroyed during the bombing of Dresden by the Allied forces in February 1945.
+Unfortunately, the building was destroyed during the bombing of Dresden by the Allied forces in February 1945.

 In 1899 he also took part in the German Art Exhibition (Deutsche Kunstausstellung) in Dresden where he had his own room, decorated with lilac walls and a black wooden rim.
 Among the works displayed was a Selbstbildnis im Sweater (Self Portrait in Sweater), and Abschied (Farewell), a landscape.

 In 1902 he became a member of the newly established German Artists' Union (Deutsche Künstlerbund) and travelled to the North Sea, the Baltic, Italy and Egypt, where he made many watercolors and pastel paintings.
 Unger was a passionate traveler to the South all his life and the powerful colors in his work reflect this.
 A testimony to this trait is found in the book Reisebilder aus dem Süden mentioned in the bibliography.

 In 1905 Unger designed a mosaic for the tower of the Ernemann Reisekamera factory in Dresden, portraying a Lichtgöttin (Light Goddess).
 The tower still exists on the Schandauerstrasse.
 In 1898 and 1910, Unger designed the cover illustration for issues of the magazine Jugend.
 He also illustrated issues of the magazine Pan.